Austin and the Texas Hill Country

 Guide to Texas Caves

-Day 4: All about Texas
+Day 4: All About Texas

 Texas State Capitol

-For Texans a trip to the capital is a must.
+For Texans, a trip to the capital is a must.
 Built from 1882 to 1888, it’s actually taller than the U.S. Capital.
-The capitol grounds offer shaded walking paths and the interior features the sculptures of Sam Houston and Stephen Austin, by local artist Elizabeth Ney.
+The capitol grounds offer shaded walking paths, and the interior features the sculptures of Sam Houston and Stephen Austin by local artist Elizabeth Ney.

 The Bullock Texas State History Museum

-University of Texas Campus
+University of Texas.

 Elizabeth Ney Museum

-If you visited the Texas State Capitol then you saw Elizabeth Ney’s sculptures of Stephen F. Austin and Sam Houston.
-Originally born and educated in Germany she immigrated to Texas in 1882.
+If you visited the Texas State Capitol, then you saw Elizabeth Ney’s sculptures of Stephen F. Austin and Sam Houston.
+Originally born and educated in Germany, she immigrated to Texas in 1882.

-Where to Eat near the UT Campus
+Where to Eat Near the UT Campus

 Another Austin institution, Hyde Park Bar and Grill, has been serving up its addictive fries since 1982.
 Housed in a vintage 1920s cottage with a giant fork sculpture out front, it’s the place for brunch.
-Though I enjoy the lunch too.
+However, I enjoy the lunch too.
 Along with the fries, the Pimento Cheese and Cucumber Sandwich is tops.

-Located at 4206 Duval and open every day from 11 a.m. to 10:30 p.m.
+Located at 4206 Duval.
+Open daily from 11 a.m. to 10 p.m.

 Comments are closed.